kieferyap/budget-bunny/README.md

 ### Installation notes:

-This app is still a work in progress, so it cannot be downloaded from the App Store.
-If you still want to check this project out, and have an iOS 9 device and XCode 7+, [you can even if you don't sign up for the Apple Dev Program](http://bouk.co/blog/sideload-iphone/).
+This app is still a work in progress, so it cannot be downloaded from the App Store; however, if you still want to check it out, [you can do it if you have an iOS 9 device and XCode 7+](http://bouk.co/blog/sideload-iphone/).

 ### Motivation: